netdata/netdata/packaging/docker/README.md

 ## Publish a test image to your own repository

-At netdata we provide multiple ways of testing your docker images using your own repositories.
+At Netdata we provide multiple ways of testing your Docker images using your own repositories.
 You may either use the command line tools available or take advantage of our Travis CI infrastructure.

 ### Using tools manually from the command line